SO, WHAT ARE YOU BEING TOLD ABOUT

 Broadcast: Meaning the system will transmit accurate position information and data to other aircraft and to ground stations that can re-broadcast that information.

-PDG Services is a Certified Repair Station (CRS G49R038Y) with the proper calibrated testing equipment for all required transponders, 1090ES ADS-B as well as the 978 MHz UAT ADS-B.
+PDG Services is a Certified Repair Station (CRS G49R038Y) with the proper calibrated testing equipment for all required transponders, and ADS-B systems, 1090ES ADS-B as well as the 978 MHz UAT ADS-B.

 Call me, let's figure out what is best for your aircraft and schedule a time for your installation!